lexicalscope/ape/README.md

 # *A*utomatic *P*rocedure *E*quivalence Tool

 APE is a tool for automatically proving the equivalence of programs using modular program verification technology.
-It showcases an approach to proving the equivalence of programs that differ in the order and amount of dynamic memory allocation.
+It show cases an approach to proving the equivalence of programs that differ in the order and amount of dynamic memory allocation.
 It supports a simple recursive language called *L*.
 Underlying APE are the tools [Boogie](https://github.com/boogie-org/boogie) and [Z3](https://github.com/Z3Prover/z3).

 Details of the tool can be found in [Tim Wood's Phd Thesis (draft pending corrections)](thesis/thesis_timwood_20161026_draft.pdf), including a formal proof of the soundness of the methodology.
 The rest of this document illustrates the capabilities of APE by giving examples, that APE can verify, and commentary on the examples.